 Full Sturgeon Moon

-August’s full moon, the Full Sturgeon Moon, reaches peak illumination on Monday, August 3.
-For the best view of the (nearly) full Moon, look skyward on the night of the 2nd!
+August’s full moon, the full Sturgeon Moon, reaches peak illumination in the morning hours of Sunday, August 22.
+For the best view of the full Moon, look skyward on the night of the 21st!
 Read more about August’s Full Moon.
 It’s also the final supermoon of 2022!

 August Moon Phases